Oral and Maxillofacial Pathology

 - Chronic sore throat or hoarseness and/or difficulty in chewing or swallowing

 Drs.
-Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow or Semidey also treat cysts and tumors of the upper and lower jaw bone.
+Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow, Semidey or Godwin also treat cysts and tumors of the upper and lower jaw bone.
 These are usually visible on a panorex x-ray and or clinically detected due to pain or swelling of the jaw/facial region.
 Drs.
-Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow or Semidey have taught numerous surgeons these surgical techniques and are well experienced with treating these conditions.
+Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow, Semidey or Godwin have taught numerous surgeons these surgical techniques and are well experienced with treating these conditions.

 Please contact us so we can assist you with any questions or concerns.